-It is not always clear whether property is owned by a private party or by the government.
+It is not always clear whether a property is owned by a private party or by the government.
 In the case of slip and fall accidents in office buildings, the premises may be clearly recognized as public or private property, but many other settings are more ambiguous.
 For example:

 Claims for injuries that occur on federal property, such as in federal parks, post offices, and other U.S. Government buildings, fall under the Federal Tort Claims Act.
-The FTCA requires a claimant to file an administrative claim with the federal agency that you believe is at fault for the injury.
+The FTCA requires a claimant to file an administrative claim with the federal agency that they believe is at fault for the injury.
 The claim must be filed within two years of the date of injury and it must be detailed, outlining evidence of the slip and fall accident and the exact amount of damages claimed.
-The federal agency then has six months to respond and if it refuses to pay the claim, you have six months from the date of rejection to file a lawsuit in federal court.
-A personal injury attorney will know all the appropriate notice and timing requirements for your claim.
+The federal agency then has six months to respond and if it refuses to pay the claim, the claimant has six months from the date of rejection to file a lawsuit in federal court.
+A personal injury attorney will know all the appropriate notice and timing requirements for the claim.

 Los Angeles slip and fall lawyer Sean Salamati understands the process and is here to help you determine who is liable for your injuries.
-Call Salamati Law today at 1-888-259-4060 and take the first step to protecting your rights.
+Call Salamati Law today to discuss your case for free.